Magnesium during pregnancy

 Other possible deficiency symptoms are, for example:

-• Muscle spasms in other areas of the body
+- Muscle spasms in other areas of the body

-• Feeling of weakness
+- Feeling of weakness

-• Headache
+- Headache

-• Fatigue
+- Fatigue

-• Concentration problems
+- Concentration problems

-• Loss of appetite
+- Loss of appetite

-• Nausea
+- Nausea

-• Vomiting
+- Vomiting

 How can a magnesium deficiency be diagnosed?

 Symptoms such as fatigue and headaches can, of course, have various other causes in addition to a magnesium deficiency.
-For this reason, it is best for pregnant women to talk to their gynecologist before taking a magnesium supplement.
+For this reason, it is best for pregnant women to talk to their gynaecologist before taking a magnesium supplement.
 If necessary, measuring the magnesium level in the blood can also be helpful in identifying the cause of the symptoms.

-Does magnesium help with premature labor?
+Does magnesium help with premature labour?

 Does magnesium help with preeclampsia?

-Also known as pregnancy poisoning, preeclampsia can occur during pregnancy and shortly after delivery. he consequences of the condition include high blood pressure and elevated protein levels in the urine.
+Also known as pregnancy poisoning, preeclampsia can occur during pregnancy and shortly after delivery.
+The consequences of the condition include high blood pressure and elevated protein levels in the urine.
 In severe cases, preeclampsia can be life-threatening for both the mother and the unborn child.

 Is too much magnesium harmful during pregnancy?

 Side effects usually only occur when pregnant women take magnesium supplements in excessive doses.
-According to the European Food Safety Authority (EFSA), a daily supplemental magnesium intake of up to 250 milligrams is considered safe.5
+According to the European Food Safety Authority (EFSA), a daily supplemental magnesium intake of up to 250 milligrams is considered safe.

 To be on the safe side, a higher dose should only be taken during pregnancy after consulting a doctor.